-Students are expected to always behave responsibly on their journeys to and from school and use the designated pedestrian crossings.
+Students are expected to behave responsibly at all times on their journeys to and from school and use the designated pedestrian crossings.

 The parents of any student wishing to use a bicycle for travelling to school must apply to the school office for a cycle permit and sign the safety agreement form.
 Students will be expected to wear a cycling safety helmet.